Mina-Magdy-94/Momentum-ecommerce-with-react/README.md

+# How to run my app
+just open the terminal "npm run dev"

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.